Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Financing Education

-A college education is not often free, but it can be more affordable, the more you plan.
+A college education is rarely free, but it can be more affordable, the more you plan.
 If you have a 529 savings account, now is the time to access it.
 The first plan of attack is to fill out an annual FAFSA.
 Be careful to dot your i’s and cross your t’s – it is easy to make mistakes while filling out FAFSA.
 After you figure out your expected family contribution (EFC), you need to come up with the rest of the funds.
 The Federal Work Study program offers part-time work at your home campus and pays students a wage that can be used toward your remaining student tuition balance.
 Working on-campus is a great option for younger students with no prior work experience.
-Not only will you gain work experience, but the job will also most likely be flexible with scheduling your hours around classes.
+You gain work experience.
+The job will also most likely be flexible with scheduling your hours around classes.

 Cheapest Rankings